cbourke/ComputerScienceI/documents/syllabus.md

 For all other information, see the course website.

+## University Policies, Resources & Services

+Students are responsible for knowing the university policies and be aware of resources found on this page: https://go.unl.edu/coursepolicies

 ## Course Delivery

 This course has both an in-person section as well as an online section